 Your Apple ID is the account you use for everything you do with Apple, like shopping the iTunes Store, signing in to iCloud, buying an app, and more.
 To reset your password, you'll need to know the email address for your Apple ID.
 If you're not sure which email address it is, there are a few ways you can find your Apple ID.

 You can reset your password when you go to your Apple ID account page and click Forgot Apple ID or password.

-Enter your Apple ID, then click Continue.
+Enter your Apple ID, select the option to reset your password, then click Continue.

 After you enter your Apple ID, you can see how to reset your password depending on the security features that you're using with your account.
 For example, if you set up two-factor authentication, your steps will be different than if your account uses security questions.

 Answer your security questions

 If you know the answers to your security questions, select "Answer security questions" and follow the steps to reset your password.

 If you have two-factor authentication enabled for your Apple ID, you can reset or change your password directly from your trusted iPhone, iPad, or iPod touch or on iforgot.apple.com.
 These steps will work only from a trusted device with a device passcode enabled.

 Use these steps after you enter your Apple ID on iforgot.apple.com:

 - Enter your trusted phone number, select how you want to reset your password, then click Continue.
 Depending on which option you select, you'll see different steps.